SINGROUP/pycp2k/README.md

       git clone https://github.com/lauri-codes/PYCP2K.git
       ```

-   3. Install the package locally:
+   3. Install the package locally.
+If you loaded the cp2k module you should be able to create the input structure from the cp2k executable.
+When the setup asks for default MPI executable provide an appropriate srun command.

       ```
       python setup.py install --user